 You do not need to worry about the storage capacity of the heater because the heaters have no additional storage spaces for the process of storing water and reheating this.
 The gas heaters work on a complete instant heating functionality leaving no room for an extra area of water storage.
 You do not need to wait for the water to heat up, as in the case of an electric heater and you will be served with instant water the moment you walk into the washroom and turn on the heater’s switch.
 This is the impact that falls upon its sleek and compact design.
-For the instant need and use, these heaters are the best options you got.
-No tank provision, no reheating, no thermal heat loss, no shortage of heat water and no waiting time.
+For instant need and use, these heaters are the best options you got.
+No tank provision, no reheating, no thermal heat loss, no shortage of heat water, and no waiting time.
 Instant demand for hot water will forever be fulfilled on the spot, without any kind of issues.

 3. Ease of Use (Functionality)

 The functions, as in the buttons and operating facility of the heater must be simple and easy to understand.
 Don’t opt for heaters that work in a pretty complex way, making it difficult for you to understand the basic way of using the heater.
 Heaters are bound to provide you only with the provision of hot water and hence having complex options makes no sense.
 Irrespective of the age group or gender, a heater must be easy to use by everyone.

 The second thing to follow is to get the heater installed by the service center representative of the company and not by any of the local plumbers.
 The company technician will be knowing all the safety measures to follow and the correct installing process will be known by him in advance leaving no chances of any mishaps.
 The manufacturers do provide technicians for installation and they will as well provide you with a demo on how to use the heater.